Looking for USB Audio Interfaces ?Start shopping

 Your interface should also make your analog sources as clean and noise-free as they can be.
 If you provide a signal to the converter that is too weak or strong, you will incorporate artifacts like noise or clipping that simply can’t be removed once digitized.
 This means that the same principles that make, say, a home theater receiver desirable are at play here.
 Better components and circuit design make for more robust signals.
 And better signals going to your converter make for better sound down stream.

-For keyboards and other line-level sources.
+- Line inputs for keyboards and other line-level sources.
 Use ¼" TRS cables for stereo sources.

-Connect outboard signal processing gear.
+- Inserts to connect outboard signal processing gear.
 Use ¼" TRS cables.

-For your powered monitor speakers.
+- Line Outputs for your powered monitor speakers.
 Use ¼" TRS cables.

-Adjust the signal strength of your microphones and instruments.
+- Level controls — adjust the signal strength of your microphones and instruments.

-Volume control for microphones and monitor speakers.
+- Output level control — volume control for headpphones and monitor speakers.

-Helps you set the proper signal strength for your microphones and instruments.
+- Signal level meters — help you set the proper signal strength for your microphones and instruments.

 So if you’re shopping interfaces, make sure to inventory your current gear and computer and make sure that the interface you choose can easily integrate with all that you own.
 Newer computers come equipped with USB 2.0 ports, which is fast enough to record many channels simultaneously.
 Most audio interfaces are compatible with USB 2.0 or with FireWire, another fast connection that’s found mostly on Macs.
 If you have an older computer, you can still find interfaces that will work with USB 1.1, which is fast enough to record only one or two channels at a time.
+Some interfaces are compatible with iPads or with both iPads and computers.

 Our product descriptions will give you all the information you’ll need about the connections you’ll need to make.
 And the accessories tab is a great place to find the cables you’ll need.